ITenthusiasm/react-uncontrolled-inputs/README.md

 Although we've covered how to handle form submissions and how to work with inputs without state, some of you are probably wondering about more complex situations.
 Someone may say, "Formatting is a common use case, and you can't format inputs without state."
 Actually, [I've written another article](https://thomason-isaiah.medium.com/do-you-really-need-react-state-to-format-inputs-9d17f5f837fd) that proves you _can_ format inputs without state... and perhaps more cleanly too.

 Are you wondering about form validation?
 [There are native API's for that](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) which don't require a frontend framework.
-And they may [make styling easier than you'd expect](https://developer.mozilla.org/en-US/docs/Web/CSS/:valid).
+And they [make styling easier than you'd expect](https://developer.mozilla.org/en-US/docs/Web/CSS/:valid).

 Are your form validation use cases more complex?
 Or perhaps you need access to more precise information, like whether or not a field has already been visited?
 Then [React Hook Form](https://react-hook-form.com/) is an _excellent_ solution worth checking out.
 It basically seeks to provide these common form features while minimizing the number of state variables, re-renders, and unnecessary abstractions in your code.
 It plays very nicely with basic HTML/CSS/JS too!